MileHacker Logo

 • Always carry a little cash for minor transactions.

-• Have your mobile payment apps ready and loaded with funds or associated with a card.
+• Have your mobile payment apps ready and loaded with funds or linked to a card.

 • Consider a travel credit card with no foreign transaction fees.